Secure File Sharing is a Multi-Step Process

 Out of Date Network Security Software

-Out of date network security software is just as risky as having no protection at all.
+Out of date managed network security solutions software is just as risky as having no protection at all.
 Your security software is essential for protecting your network from malware, viruses, and hackers.
 Outdated antivirus or anti-malware may only serve as a reason to have a false sense of security because the cybersecurity landscape is always changing and evolving.

 The reason why cybersecurity software is patched from the solution providers is that hackers found a vulnerability in the defenses to get through.
 When the software solution provider discovers this, they fix it, and then send the update out to users…which probably means the weakness is now known to hackers.
 If the users do not update their software, then that widely known hole in the defenses remains, making them vulnerable to malware.
-For this reason, you need to make sure that your network security software is always up to date.
+For this reason, you need to make sure that your managed network security solutions software is always up to date.

 Not Using a Strong Password

 According to Keeper Security, “123456” remains the most common password in the world.
 Having a strong password is the absolute first step in keeping your data secure.
 A strong password is at least 12 characters long.
 It also contains both lower and uppercase letters, at least one number, and at least one special character.